tywerbicki/SIMD_Practice/README.md

 ### doubleMask_simd.c

-This program is a practice case of modifying an array based on two unique conditions using SIMD intrinsics.
+This program is a practice case of modifying an array based on two unique conditions using simd intrinsics.

 ### f32VectorReduce_mt_simd.c